 A single parchment sheet, a schedule of persons in Southwark, including St Saviour, who defaulted on

-The dating clause of the certificate has only been partially filled in with the regnal year 30 Elizabeth I.
+The dating clause of the certificate has only been partially filled in with the regnal year 30 Elizabeth.

-It is unlikely to have been written before that first payment was due (on 12 February 1588), and must
+It is unlikely to have been written before the first payment was due (on 12 February 1588), and must

 have been written by the last day of that regnal year (16 November 1588).

 The document includes names from St Saviour (including Clink Liberty and Paris Garden), St Olave, St Thomas,

 and St George.